hollasch/win-scripts/README.md

 - `vmove`       -- Batch move/rename utility using the preferred %EDITOR%

 ### Snippets
-- [snippets](snippets/)/ -- A collection of useful script fragments
+- `admin-launch.cmd` -- Demonstrates how to auto-relaunch a script with admin priviledges
+- `failexit.cmd` -- How to properly exit a CMD script with a non-zero exit code & ERRORLEVEL

 ----